zlrkw11/zl-space/src/components/props.md

 ## The props passing approach

-when pulling a jsx component, pass in the prop
+when pulling a jsx component, pass in the props with the name we want to use (anything)

 ```
   return (